flooji/IOTA-SC-tracking/README.md

 # IOTA-SC-tracking
 Identity of Things (IDoT), the identity management for things, is, considering the fast-growing number of connected devices, an important research topic.
 An enabling technology for IDoT are Distributed Ledgers: Using Distributed Ledgers should foster the independence of a subject (Self Sovereign Identity – SSI) and thus address data security, data privacy and manipulation possibilities.

+In the supply chain identifying and tracking subjects helps to make processes more traceable and effective.
 This app illustrates the concept of a IOTA-based tracking system in the supply chain.

 Visit the app on https://iota-tracking-system.firebaseapp.com.